aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/customxmlpartcollection/getById/_index.md

 ### Returns

-Returns ``None`` if a custom XML part with the specified identifier is not found.
+Returns ``null`` if a custom XML part with the specified identifier is not found.

 ### Examples